Nikon D300 vs D3500

 Studio photographers will appreciate that the Nikon D300 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D3500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300 and D3500 can be found, respectively, in the Nikon D300 Manual (free pdf) or the online Nikon D3500 Manual.

 So what is the bottom line?
 Is the Nikon D300 better than the Nikon D3500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.